CD4 and viral load: two essential blood tests

 - Results are given as cells per cubic millimetre (cells/mm3).

 - The range for HIV negative adults is from about 400 to 1600.
 Getting above 500 is considered normal.

 - Even with a very low CD4 count, ART can boost your immune system much higher.

-- The VL test shows how much virus is in a small sample of blood.
+- This test shows how much virus is in a small sample of blood.
 Results are given as copies of the virus per millilitre (copies/mL).

-- VL tests show how well ART is working.
+- It also shows how well ART is working.
 The aim is to reduce this to less than 50 copies/mL.
 This is called undetectable.